adaptive-democracy/hopeful-path/talks/talk.democracy.md

 ---

-This topic deserves an entire talk of its own.
+# this deserves an entire talk

-We can argue about the finer details of Ranked Choice and if these weird pathologies are realistic or even reasonable.
+we can argue about the finer details of Ranked Choice and if these weird pathologies are realistic or even reasonable

-But certainly you have to admit they're *surprising and unintuitive*
+but you certainly have to admit they're *surprising and unintuitive*

 ---

-ranked choice *measures the wrong thing*
+# Ranked Choice<br>*measures the wrong thing*

-an election isn't a "tournament of gladiators"
+elections aren't "tournaments of gladiators"

-we're trying to make the choice that will produce the most satisfaction or happiness for the group
+want choices that produce the most satisfaction or happiness for the group

 we should use a system that *directly measures satisfaction*